 Keep in mind, if you don’t enter a bid that’s within the suggested range, your ad will be less likely to beat the competition.

 6. Analyze your campaign performance

 If your goal is to gather views and interest, then you should spend more time focusing on clicks, impressions, click-through rate and average engagement.
 If you are focusing on driving leads, you will want to monitor conversion rates, leads and their respective costs.

-After figuring out your focus, you’re ready to evaluate and optimize.
-LinkedIn provides professional demographic data you can use to discover and target new audiences.
+After determining your priority, you’re ready to evaluate and optimize.
+LinkedIn advertising provides professional demographic data you can use to discover and target new audiences.
 Once your most responsive demographic is determined, you can adjust your audience for more efficient reach.

 Furthermore, LinkedIn campaign insights allow you to easily understand how your ads are performing and provides recommendations to improve bids and budgets, which helps increase your ROI.
-Additionally, you are able to test variations of your ad and adjust ads based on your findings to continually improve your LinkedIn advertising strategy.
+You can test variations of your ad and adjust your ads based on your findings to continually improve your LinkedIn advertising strategy.

-If you’re not running LinkedIn ads but are considering advertising, this is a platform you want to be on.
-Don’t miss out on an opportunity for your B2B SaaS company to capture more leads and generate more impressions of your business.
+If you’re considering advertising for your B2B SaaS company, LinkedIn is the place to be.
+Don’t miss out on an opportunity to capture more leads and generate more impressions of your business.
 When running your campaigns, remember to keep testing and trying—practice makes perfect!